anantshri/gotosocial_bulk_follow/README.md

 # GOTOSOCIAL BULK FOLLOW Option

-This script provides a quick bulk follow option for the gotosocial server
+This script provides a quick bulk follow option for the gotosocial server.
+This is a temporary fix till https://github.com/superseriousbusiness/gotosocial/issues/1034 issue is fixed by team.

 Provide your auth token and instance name in either the code or as commandline arguments